 The Oxford Scientist – Creative Editorial Team Member November 2020 – May 2021

 Worked with editorial team to conceive, pitch, and create artistic visualizations of scientific research.
 Focused on visual poetry films depicting environment and biology research.

 National Geographic Society – Human Story Specialist June 2017 – July 2020

 Washington, D.C., U.S.A.

 Science and Exploration team.
-Collaborated on wildlife and natural resource conservation initiatives across the Society, including Pristine Seas, Last Wild Places, Okavango Wilderness, and Perpetual Planet projects.
+Oversaw mission development and logistical planning for international expeditions, including Pristine Seas, Last Wild Places, Okavango Wilderness, and Perpetual Planet projects.
 Supported two-time Pulitzer-winning environmental journalist Paul Salopek’s “Out of Eden Walk” (OOEW): a 10-year, 21,000-mile reporting trek on foot across the world from Ethiopia to Chile.
 Joined Salopek in the field in northwestern India to report grassroots conservation story for publication with National Geographic.